PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshooting.md

 ### Assembly Notes
 Assumed that the assembly has the SMT components placed by the board manufacturer.
 Only through hole or other non SMT components are then placed by hand.

 The 16 pin header is fit and soldered on to the LCD sub module.
 Then the pins are placed through the GPAD PCB.
 Nylon spacers are placed at the four corners of the LCD sub module.
 Screws with nuts go through both boards and are torqued to **???4???** Inch-Pounds.
+Solder the LCD header pins into the GPAD PCB.

 **NOTE** on the Version 1 PCB, the cathode flat marking on J105 is backwards.
 Place the RED LED in so that the flat cathode side is "in board".